vmchale/polyglot/README.md

 Reasons to use polyglot:

-  * Fast: polyglot is faster than all others tools
+  * Fast: polyglot is faster than all other tools
   * Accurate: won't confuse Coq and Verilog
   * Pretty: magenta output